wallstop/DxState/PLAN.md

 1. [ ] Enrich GraphView authoring and debugging for complex state machines.
    - Add edge-level metadata (transition cause, guard summary, context flags) and tooltips sourced from `TransitionContext` to mirror non-linear logic.
    - Support multi-edge branching: allow linking a node to multiple successors with labeled connections, including drag-to-create edges that inject new transition definitions back into the asset.
    - Provide inline metrics overlays (transition count, average duration, last triggered timestamp) by streaming data from `StateStackDiagnostics`; visually animate active edges.
+(Completed – GraphView nodes now surface diagnostics and active transitions pulse along highlighted edges.)
    - Implement state/node inspector syncing: selecting a node opens its serialized state (MonoBehaviour or ScriptableObject) in an embedded inspector panel for quick edits.
 (Completed – GraphView window now hosts a docked inspector that tracks the active node.)
    - Enable drag-and-drop authoring from Project view into GraphView to create new state references and auto-wire initial transitions.
 (Completed – GraphView now accepts dragged state assets and appends them with undo support.)
    - Record undoable operations for node reordering, edge edits, and state insertion/removal to ensure editor workflows stay safe.